saraasadi78/SaraAsadi.github.io/_pages/about.md

 Hi there -- thanks for stopping by!

-I am SeyedMasoud, but almost everybody calls me "Masoud", (a typical Persian name!).
+My first name is SeyedMasoud, but almost everybody calls me "Masoud", (a typical Persian name!).
 Currently, I live in Switzerland with my wife [Sepideh](https://www.inf.usi.ch/phd/asadi/).

 Ummm....
 I enjoy using Object Oriented Programming to solve real-world problems.